dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 ![Diagram](media/diagram.jpg)

 ## Introduction
 This project is an unified platform for Datasciene team whom working on Credit modeling sector.
-This repo will help and guide you to build and serve ML model as in a production environment (Google Cloud Platform).
+This repo will help and guide you to build and serve ML model as in a production environment (Google Cloud Platform and Azure).
 I also used tool & technologies to quickly deploy the ML system into production and automate processes during the development and deployment of the ML system.

 ## Repository structure
 ```txt